How to Edge a Lawn

 Once you have clean edges, maintaining them is straightforward.
 After each mow during the growing season, trim any grass that overhangs the edge using shears or a strimmer.

 Long-handled edging shears make this quick and easy.
 Walk along the edge, holding the shears horizontally, and snip any overhanging grass.
-The cut grass falls into the border where it can be left as mulch or raked up.
+This takes just a few minutes and keeps everything looking tidy.

-How often you need to re-cut the actual edge depends on your soil and grass type.
-Most lawns need edge cutting once or twice per season to maintain a crisp line.
-Vigorous lawns on light soil may need more frequent attention as grass stolons creep into borders.
+Most lawns need edge cutting (re-cutting with the half-moon edger) once or twice per season to maintain a crisp line.
+Vigorous lawns on light soil may need more frequent attention.
+Maintaining proper mowing heights keeps grass healthy and edges easier to maintain.

 Edging Around Different Features

-Along flower beds, create a distinct drop between lawn and soil.
+Flower beds: Create a distinct drop between lawn and soil.
 This makes weeding easier and prevents mulch from spilling onto the grass.
-The trench also catches grass clippings during mowing.

-Along paths and patios, the edge should be flush with or slightly below the hard surface.
+Paths and patios: The edge should be flush with or slightly below the hard surface.
 This allows the mower to run right to the edge, reducing the need for trimming.
-If grass sits higher than the path, you will constantly be hand-trimming.

-Around trees, leave a gap between the grass and trunk.
+Around trees: Leave a gap between the grass and trunk.
 Grass growing right up to tree bark looks untidy and creates problems with mower damage.
-A mulched circle around the base looks neater and protects the tree.
+A circular mulched area around the base looks neat and is healthier for the tree.

-Against fences, maintaining a crisp edge is difficult since the fence prevents tool access.
-Many gardeners accept a slightly rough edge here, or install a narrow mowing strip of gravel or paving that the mower can run along.
+Against fences: Maintaining a crisp edge is difficult since the fence prevents tool access.
+Many gardeners accept a slightly rough edge here, or install a narrow mowing strip of pavers or gravel to keep things tidy.

 Permanent Edging Options

-Metal edging strips are the professional choice.
-Flexible steel strips like Everedge are almost invisible once installed, maintaining a perfect line indefinitely.
-They are more expensive than other options but last for decades and look supremely neat.
+Metal edging strips: Flexible steel strips like Everedge are almost invisible once installed, maintaining a perfect line indefinitely.
+They are more expensive than other options but last for decades.

-Plastic edging is cheaper but more visible and prone to lifting over time.
+Plastic edging: Cheaper but more visible and prone to lifting over time.
 It works adequately in straight runs but struggles with curves.
-The black plastic varieties are less obtrusive than green.

-Brick or stone edging creates a formal look and provides a mowing strip that eliminates trimming.
+Brick or stone edging: Creates a formal look and provides a mowing strip that eliminates trimming.
 Set the bricks flush with the lawn surface so the mower can run over them.
-This is labour-intensive to install but virtually maintenance-free.

-Timber edging using sleepers or log rolls suits cottage-style gardens.
+Timber edging: Suits cottage-style gardens.
 Wood eventually rots and needs replacing, but it creates a pleasant informal edge.
-Treat with preservative to extend lifespan.

 Common Edging Mistakes

 Cutting edges too frequently is a common error.
-Every time you re-cut, the lawn shrinks slightly.
-Cut only when edges have genuinely lost definition, not as routine maintenance.
+Every time you re-cut with the half-moon edger, the lawn shrinks slightly.
+Over years, this can significantly reduce your lawn area.
+Only re-cut when edges have genuinely lost their shape, not as routine maintenance.

 Creating edges that are too deep makes mowing awkward and looks unnatural.
-The drop should be enough to define the edge visually but not so deep that the mower drops into it.
+Stick to a drop of 5-7cm.
+Any deeper and the edge will crumble and look untidy.

 Neglecting to maintain edges between cutting sessions lets grass grow over and obscure your careful work.
-Regular trimming after mowing keeps edges looking sharp with minimal effort.
+A quick trim after each mow prevents this.

 Edging and Overall Lawn Care